Plavit/FashionEncoder/docs/UserDocumentation.md

 # Fashion Encoder Training - User Documentation
 ---

-This is a user documentation for a package designated for training a evaluating models based on Fashion Encoder architecture.
+This is a user documentation for a package designated for training and evaluating the Fashion Encoder model.

 ## Table of Contents
 1. [Enviroment Setup](#environment-setup)